rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 requests:

 - Reference a signal group by setting 'componentId'.
-  This method is simpl, but
-  will not allow you to have different priority mechanism for the same signal group unless they can be distringuished by the vehicle type.
+  This method is simple, but will not allow you to have different priority mechanism for the same signal group unless they can be distringuished by the vehicle type.
 For example, if you need to trigger different priorities depending on whether a bus goes straight or or makes a turn for the same signal group, you must use of the other referencing methods.
 - Reference a detector logic setting 'componentId'.
-This can be useful if our previously used activation of a detector logic to activate priority.
+This can be useful if you previously used detector logics to activate priority.
+The detector logic will not be acticated, only the priority.
 - Reference an input by setting 'inputId'.
-This can be useful if our previously used activation of a input to activate priority.
+This can be useful if our previously used inputs to activate priority.
+The input will not be acticated, only the priority.
 - Reference a connection by setting 'connectionId'.
 A connection is a movement from a specific ingoing lane to a specific outgoing lane.
 - Reference an intersection approach by setting 'approachId'.